softwaremill/sttp/docs/simple_sync.md

 Creating a client allocates resources (such as selector threads / connection pools), so when it's no longer needed, it should be closed using `.close()`.
 Typically, you should have one client instance for your entire application.

+## Serialising and parsing JSON

+To serialize a custom type to a JSON body, or to deserialize the response body that is in the JSON format, you'll need to add an integration with a JSON library.
+See [json](json.md) for a list of available libraries.

 ## Adding logging

 Logging can be added using the [logging backend wrapper](backends/wrappers/logging.md).
 For example, if you'd like to